-If you are interested in working in the Neurosciences Department as an undergraduate student you should:
+We offer outstanding research opportunities to CWRU undergraduates.
+If you are interested in performing research at the SOM as an undergraduate student, you should:

-- Consult the list of SOM Undergraduate Research Faculty;
+- Consult the list of SOM Undergraduate Research Faculty below, and contact Ashley Nemes PhD, or David Friel PhD to request research forms.

-- Discuss potential projects with the faculty member;
+- Discuss potential projects with your potential faculty mentor.

-- Fill out the appropriate forms and submit to Ashley Nemes or David Friel.
+- Fill out the appropriate forms, get them signed, and submit them to Ashley Nemes PhD or David Friel PhD.